nc3man/switrs/README.md

 # switrs
-python source for distilling SWITRS raw data
+python source for distilling SWITRS and CCRS raw data